asyncapi/simulator/example-projects/game-processor/README.md

 Docker compose makes it easy to run everything at once.
 - Start everything `docker-compose up -d`
 - Stop everything `docker-compose down`
 - Made changes?
-Build all the files `docker-compose build`
+Build all the files `docker-compose build` and start everything again.

 ## Running the application manually
 You can also run the application locally instead of through docker compose.
 It does require a node environment to be installed locally though.